 As your neighborhood utility, we provide you some of the lowest prices for water and power in the country.
-From time-to-time, we adjust our prices.
-Our current electric rates went into effect Oct.
-1, 2019.
+From time to time, we adjust our prices.
+Our current electric rates go into effect with the October 2021 billing cycle.

 Even With the New Electric Rates, Our Electric Prices are Half the Cost of the National Average

 When it comes to value, publicly-owned utilities provide some of the best prices for power, especially Vera Water and Power.
-Our price for electricity is 6.58¢ per kilowatt hour.
-The national average is 13.02¢, and the Washington state average is 9.72¢.
-Our monthly base charge for residential customers (effective Oct.
-1, 2019) will be $17.75.
+Our price for electricity is 6.58¢ per kilowatt-hour.
+The national residential average is 13.90¢, and the Washington state average is 10.24¢.
+Our monthly base charge for residential customers (effective October 2021) will be $19.75.

 If you have a fully electric home and consume 1,200-kilowatt hours per month, your average monthly bill comparison would look like this:

 |Kootenai Electric Cooperative||$114|

 |Inland Power and Light||$98|

 Our Water Prices are Also Very Competitively Priced

 Our base residential rate of $18.65 per month, means you will always receive the water you need for daily use at an affordable cost.